 Company Values Statement as Part of the Business Plan

-Now that you have read the article on why you need a business plan and the next article on your internal planning document, the business action plan, it's time to start actually putting together the formal business plan for your company.
+Now that you have read the article on why you need a business plan and the next article on your internal planning document, the business action plan, it's time to start putting together the formal business plan for your company.

 The first page or two of the business plan will be the Executive Summary and the Table of Contents.
 Those pages are written last because you don't really know what you want to say in the Executive Summary until you write the entire business plan and you can't write the Table of Contents until you finish the plan.